worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ![Creating a new Repl](../static/images/teamsForEducation/graphql-project/graphql-project-1.png)

-Because we selected "HTML, CSS, JS" as our repl language, Repl.it has created the basic files needed for our front-end project, which should be:
+Because we selected "HTML, CSS, JS" as our language, Replit has created the basic files needed for our front-end project, which should be:

 - `index.html`
 - `style.css`
 - `script.js`

-## Core Concepts
+## Our GraphQL goals for this guide

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-2.jpg)

-[Artsy](https://www.artsy.net) Engineering Lead, [Alan Johnson](http://artsy.github.io/author/alan) once proclaimed that [‘I have seen the future, and it looks a lot like GraphQL](http://artsy.github.io/blog/2018/05/08/is-graphql-the-future)’.
-Whether you agree with him or not, one thing is clear: the sheer boldness of the statement itself is indicative of the meteoric rise in popularity experienced by GraphQL over the last couple of years.
+Our goals are to:

-Despite it's surging popularity, you might have heard about it, but not really understand what exactly GraphQL entails.
-Alternatively, this might even be the first time you hear about GraphQL.
-Regardless, the following two-part guide should introduce you to GraphQL as a concept and illustrate how we can use GraphQL in native JavaScript code without requiring any additional libraries or frameworks.
-This means that even if you are already familiar with GraphQL, but have only experienced it by means of libraries like [Apollo](https://www.apollographql.com) or [Relay](https://relay.dev), then you will find value by learning how to make use of GraphQL by means of the native JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+* Gain familiarity with GraphQL as a concept
+* Illustrate how we can use GraphQL in native JavaScript code without requiring any additional libraries or frameworks.

+This means that even if you are already familiar with GraphQL but have only experienced it through libraries like [Apollo](https://www.apollographql.com) or [Relay](https://relay.dev), then you will find value by learning how to make use of GraphQL by using the native JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### What is GraphQL?

-Given that Alan Johnson believes the future "looks a lot like GraphQL", how would he define GraphQL?
+You might have seen definitions of GraphQL that look like this one:

 > *“I have seen the future, and it looks a lot like GraphQL.
 Mark my words: in 5 years, newly minted full-stack app developers won’t be debating RESTfulness anymore, because REST API design will be obsolete. […] It lets you model the resources and processes provided by a server as a domain-specific language (DSL).
 Clients can use it to send scripts written in your DSL to the server to process and respond to as a batch.”*
 >
 >— [Alan Johnson](https://artsy.github.io/author/alan/): [*Is GraphQL The Future?*](http://artsy.github.io/blog/2018/05/08/is-graphql-the-future/)

-Yikes!
-That probably wasn’t the explanation you were looking for!
-Yet, by diving into some of the key concepts mentioned above we will be able to create a clear, concise summary of GraphQL.

-Let's start by unpacking the concept of a "[domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language)" (DSL).
-A DSL is a programming language created to express a very specific and narrow type of digital information (a domain).
-Whereas a [general-purpose language](https://en.wikipedia.org/wiki/General-purpose_programming_language) like [JavaScript](https://en.wikipedia.org/wiki/JavaScript) can (similar to a [Swiss army knife](https://en.wikipedia.org/wiki/Swiss_Army_knife)) be used to express a wide range of digital information.
-This includes everything from low-level data structures like [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), [functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions), [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) to broader patterns like [HTTP requests](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [DOM manipulations](https://en.wikipedia.org/wiki/Document_Object_Model) and/or [browser storage](https://en.wikipedia.org/wiki/Web_storage).
-Domain-specific languages tend to be more limited (and intentionally so) in what they are able to express when compared to general-purpose languages.
-However, it is precisely because of their narrow scope that DSL’s are able to be much more expressive (in other words, easy to read and write) compared to general-purpose languages.
+Let's take a look at what this actually means.
+Specifically, a "[domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language)" (DSL) is a programming language created to express a very specific and narrow type of digital information (a domain).
+While a [general-purpose language](https://en.wikipedia.org/wiki/General-purpose_programming_language) like [JavaScript](https://en.wikipedia.org/wiki/JavaScript) can be used to express a wide range of digital information, domain-specific languages tend to be more limited.
+However, it is precisely because of their narrow scope that DSLs can be easier to read and write when compared to general-purpose languages.

-However, because of this limited scope, DSL’s are often embedded inside other languages.
+Because of this limited scope, DSLs are often embedded inside other languages.
 The reason being that they often need to piggyback on the larger functionality provided by general-purpose languages.
-However, this does not mean that DSL’s are tied to specific languages.
+However, this does not mean that DSLs are tied to specific languages.
 For example, [SQL](https://en.wikipedia.org/wiki/SQL) (Structured Query Language) is another domain-specific language that is used to query database structures like [MySQL](https://www.mysql.com) or [Postgres](https://www.postgresql.org).
-Yet, SQL has the same exact syntax whether embedded inside JavaScript, [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) or [PHP](https://en.wikipedia.org/wiki/PHP) (amongst others).
+Yet, SQL has the same exact syntax whether embedded inside JavaScript, [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) or [PHP](https://en.wikipedia.org/wiki/PHP).

 As an example, in JavaScript (via [Node](https://en.wikipedia.org/wiki/Node.js)) you might do the following: